 How do you know what investment news to believe today?

-It’s hard for property investors to know what to make of UK property news these days.
-There is so much spin put on data releases and so much news that contradicts.
+It’s hard for property investors to know what to make of UK property investment news these days.
+There is so much spin put on data releases and so much investment news that contradicts.

 We’re told that demand is down and supply up.
 Then we’re told that supply is down and demand up.